ALHansen12/MathStat/Syllabus.md

 ##  Statistical computing

-We will use the open-source R programming language extensively throughout this course, both in the course notes and through weekly R-specific assignments.
+We will use the open-source R programming language extensively throughout this course, both in the course notes and through regular R-specific assignments.
 Some R-related resources are below.
 If you have no experience with R (or even if you do), I highly recommend you look at some of the below tutorials.
+Those who have some experience in R are recommended to jump straight to the tutorial on loops and if/else statements, as this kind of coding logic will be prevalent in this course.

   * <a href=https://cran.r-project.org/> Base R  </a>
   * <a href=https://www.rstudio.com/home/>  R Studio </a>